Drug trafficking in school zone arrest after Sanford rallies to clean streets

-Earlier in the month a mother and teacher posted posters urging people to stop selling heroin near an elementary school.
+Earlier in the month a Zielke posted posters urging people to stop selling heroin near an elementary school.

 ► RELATED: Sanford woman's posters urge people to 'stop' selling heroin near elementary school